-In 2010, USAID’s Office of Food for Peace awarded ACDI/VOCA and PCI a five-year, $40 million Title II Multi-Year Assistance Program for Liberia.
-PCI, working with ACDI/VOCA, John Snow Inc. and Making Cents International, is helping implement the Liberian Agricultural Upgrading, Nutrition and Child Health (LAUNCH) program designed to increase access to food, reduce chronic malnutrition, and increase access to improved livelihood and educational opportunities in Bong and Nimba counties of Liberia.
-Chronic malnutrition among pregnant and lactating women and children under two is a major focus of LAUNCH and is addressed by improving infant and young child feeding practices at household level, along with child health and hygiene practices; raising awareness about optimal maternal health and nutrition practices; and strengthening the capacity of local health clinics to improve the prevention and treatment of maternal and child illnesses.
-PCI is also strengthening the capacity of communities to support and increase access to education.
-In addition, partner ACDI/VOCA works with rural households to improve farmer’s production and post-harvest practices, integrate cash crops, increase access to savings and credit and develop business skills.
-Finally, as part of a strategy to increase resilience, PCI is collaborating with government officials to develop county and community disaster plans and the implementation of an early warning system in target areas.
+In 2010, USAID awarded ACDI/VOCA and PCI a five-year, $40M program designed to increase access to food, reduce chronic malnutrition, and increase access to improved livelihood and educational opportunities in Liberia.
+As part of the LAUNCH program, PCI implemented large-scale health, education, and risk-reduction interventions in Bong and Nimba counties.
+PCI addressed chronic malnutrition among pregnant and lactating women and children under two by: improving infant and young child feeding practices at household level, along with child health and hygiene practices; raising awareness about optimal maternal health and nutrition practices; and strengthening the capacity of local health clinics to improve the prevention and treatment of maternal and child illnesses.
+In 2014 alone, PCI helped improve the health and nutrition of 4,999 pregnant and lactating women and 16,009 children across 700 communities.
+PCI also strengthened the capacity of communities to support and increase access to education, providing support to over 80 schools.
+To promote the social and economic empowerment of women, PCI facilitated the formation of 47 Women Empowered (WE) groups comprised of 752 members that have collectively saved over $7,800 to date.
+Finally, as part of a strategy to help communities become more resilient towards future outbreaks and other emergencies, PCI collaborated with government officials to develop county and community disaster plans and the implementation of an early warning system in target areas.

 Leadership and Local Engagement